 To set aside money for saving and investing, you may need to cut some costs.
-To control your expenses, assess what is your necessary living needs.
-These are predictable monthly fixed costs such as mortgage payments or rent, property taxes, utilities, car loans, typical grocery bills, credit card payments and any costs you pay monthly.
-Remember these costs are for our needs, rather than for our wants and desires.
+To control your expenses, assess your budget for your basic living needs.
+These are predictable monthly fixed costs such as mortgage payments or rent, property taxes, utilities, car loans, typical grocery bills, credit card payments, and other monthly expenses.
+Remember, these costs are for our needs rather than for our wants and desires.

 Don’t fall into the trap of spending your raise soon after you have received it.
-I have often been tempted to buy something special upon getting a raise and bonus after a year of working hard.
-You soon realize your pay hike is pretax and shrinks on an after-tax basis.
-If you do need some things, make a list of what you believe are important if you had some extra cash.
+It is tempting to buy something special upon getting a raise and bonus after a year of working hard.
+However, remember that your pay hike is pretax and shrinks on an after-tax basis.
+If you need some things, make a list of what you believe is essential if you had some extra cash.

 3. Make Your Investments Work For You Long Term To Accumulate Wealth

 Saving and investing your money as early as possible enables you to benefit from compound interest through the years.
 Compounding is a magical way of earning interest on the principal invested and the cumulative effect of earning interest on that interest.
 Compounding works to your advantage when it is your invested money.